RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 refers the basis-set size: e.g. 2 is a double-zeta basis set (cc-pVDZ or def2-SVP).
 Note the difference between cc-pVDZ and def2-SVP, in this case the cc-pVDZ is clearly a better basis set (basis set error of ~92 vs. 155 kcal/mol).
 At the triple-zeta and quadruple-zeta level there is little difference between the def2 basis sets and the cc basis sets (for this system) giving estimated basis set errors of ~30 (TZ) and ~11 kcal/mol (QZ).
 However, there is still a considerable basis set error present in all calculations and it is only at the cc-pV6Z level that a hint of convergence is seen.
 This demonstrates well the problem of converging the total energy, especially the correlation energy part in correlated wavefunction calculations.
+These single-basis CCSD(T) calculations can either be performed using ORCATheory or alternatively via CC_CBS_Theory like this:

 .. code-block:: python